About

 Nina M. Zitani, PhD

 Nina coined "Biodiversity Gardening" in 2011, proposed it to co-founders Greg Thorn and Peter Van Wallendael and they wholeheartedly agreed with the new name and concept.
+At that point in time, she had been gardening for biodiversity for 11 years.
+It was time to give it a proper name.
+Once this website was launched, she received messages from people all over the world, thanking her for creating this site and the new name that so aptly described a gardening method to restore and conserve biodiversity.
 Nina began her professional career as a science educator at the Franklin Institute Science Museum in Philadelphia, and later as a part of the team that designed and built the Liberty Science Center in Jersey City, New Jersey.
 She has been conducting field research on biodiversity (mostly insects and plants) and teaching at the university level since 1995.
-Nina's passion and skill lie in helping people understand global biodiversity, the evolutionary history of biodiversity, the extent and scope of biodiversity today, human dependence on biodiversity, the biodiversity crisis - the global decline in biodiversity due to habitat loss and other human activities, and solutions to the crisis.
-See Nina's conservation photography and learn more about her work here ninazitani.com.
+Nina's passion and skill lie in helping people understand the extent and scope of global biodiversity, the evolutionary history of biodiversity, human dependence on biodiversity, the biodiversity crisis - the global decline in biodiversity due to habitat loss and other human activities - and solutions to this global crisis.
+See Nina's conservation photography from localities around the world and learn more about her work here ninazitani.com.

 Greg Thorn, PhD

-Greg is a well-loved professor in the Department of Biology at Western University in London, Canada.
+Greg is a professor in the Department of Biology at Western University in London, Canada.
 He is known for his encyclopedic understanding of both the fungal and plant kingdoms.
 For over 35 years he has been teaching both botany and mycology courses, including a course on the native plants of Ontario and plant evolution.
-Greg has co-taught, with Nina Zitani, a biodiversity field course in the Amazon rainforest of Ecuador for six years.
+Greg co-taught, with Nina Zitani, a biodiversity field course in the Amazon rainforest of Ecuador for six years.
 He is also an expert at identifying birds and has a broad and deep understanding of zoology.
 He is at home in both a genetics laboratory and in the field, from the Boreal Forest to the tropics.
-Few people in the world match Greg's breadth and depth of knowledge of global biodiversity.